Useful Things are not Always Important

 As a strategy scholar, two by two's are always close to my heart.
 Eisenhower's and Rumsfeld's matrices are of great use to me.
 But I find the distinction between usefulness and importance the most actionable.

 The distinction between usefulness and importance is both --useful and important-- to me because it helps cut across the bogged complexities of life.
 See for example.
 Money, power, deadlines, status, profit are all clearly useful things that help us achieve what is important for us.
-Health, education, freedom, feminism, love are unerringly important.
+Health, kindness, education, freedom, feminism, love are unerringly important.
 I want to be healthy, educated, free.
 I want to live in a feminist society and I want to love.
 I want all this independent of their usefulness.

 Yet, useful things can be important.
 My education allowed me to vote with my feet and move to a country where feminism is more loudly expressed.
 My freedom allowed me to choose who I love and through my partner, I discovered new ways of loving myself, and my mental health.
 All allowed me to accrue higher salaries, gain status, and even some menial power within my roles.
 I am sure I have profited from the things in life I find important.